 Evaluation

-Participants' solutions will be assessed based on three common metrics: mAP, AMOTA, and transmission cost.
+Participants' solutions will be assessed based on two common metrics: mAP and AMOTA.

-The final evaluation score for this track will be the weighted average of these three indicators after normalization, with weights of 0.4, 0.4, and 0.2, respectively.
+The final evaluation score for this track will be the weighted average of these two indicators, with weights of 0.5, and 0.5, respectively.
+(Since the values of these two indicators are relatively close, normalization will not be applied.)

 Baseline and Data Illustration